RubensZimbres/GAN-Project-2018/README.md

 Select your OS in the interface

-To automatically visualize training in Tensorboard, answer 'y' to question after training
+Select if you want to visualize training in Tensorboard.

 <img src=https://github.com/RubensZimbres/GAN-Project-2018/blob/master/output_GAN.png>